magnet-cl/magnetizer-fabric/README.md

 `fab <task>`

-You need to specify the target machine, so it will ask you for the host in which you wish to run the task and assume your user is you current terminal user.
+You need to specify the target machine, so it will ask you for the host in which you wish to run the task and assume your user is your current terminal user.

 You can override this behaviour using the H parameter: